Skip to content

 Diagnoses documented by family members will not be accepted due to professional and ethical considerations.

 Once a student has completed the intake process and submitted documentation, CDA will review the student’s application for accommodations.
-Following review, the student’s CDA advisor will follow up with the student to discuss their eligibility status and if any additional documentation might be needed.
+Following review, the student’s Accessibility Consultant will follow up with the student to discuss their eligibility status and if any additional documentation might be needed.

 These documentation guidelines apply to student accommodation requests at the University of Utah only and do not apply to other educational institutions, outside agencies, professional licensing exams, or high-stakes testing such as the GRE, MCAT, LSAT, etc.